 - Use the above noun phrase and process of nominalization to create a rich sentence packed with information.
 For example, you could write, “Researchers’ deductions regarding the anticipated success of the diligent study of English inspired a fresh intake of new students to the university.”

 Ultimately, English text, academic or otherwise, is about communication, and a good text is not one that necessarily uses big words but rather is able to convey a complex idea clearly, such that the average person can understand and absorb it.
-If you're interested in working with an editor to convey your academic message more clearly, click the button below:
+If you're interested in working with an editor to convey your academic message more clearly, click here.